 Free a Girl India is formed by the coalition of Sanlaap, Freedom Firm, Transforming Lives Foundation, Equal Community Foundation and Odanadi.

 We are focusing on major cities in which there are large red light districts and Free a Girl India’s local allies and partners work: Mumbai, Pune, Nagpur, Bangalore, Mysuru (Mysore) and Kolkata (Calcutta).
-Free a Girl India will draw attention to the widespread impunity of the offenders (traffickers, pimps, brothel-owners and customers) but also to the need to change societal norms around child prostitution through the School for Justice.
+Free a Girl India will draw attention to the widespread impunity of the offenders (traffickers, pimps, brothel-owners and customers) but also to the need to change societal norms around CSEC through the School for Justice.

 Mallika Sherawat – Bollywood Actress